 Step 4: Job Evaluation and Analysis

 The managers perform a detailed analysis of the job.
-The rewards or combination of rewards are structured according to the particular job and its elements.
+The rewards or combinations of rewards are structured as per the job and its elements.

 Step 5: Design and Implementation of Compensation Plan

-The rewards are designed according to the need and different levels in the organization.
-It is implemented keeping in mind certain factors like performance, skill development, etc. These rewards have a significant impact on the employer-employee relationship.
+The rewards are designed according to the need and different organisational levels.
+These rewards have a significant impact on the employer-employee relationship.
+Its implementation considers certain factors like:

 Step 6: Evaluation and Review

-- Organizations must keep in mind internal and external equity at the time of compensating.
+- Organizations must keep in mind internal and external equity while compensating.

 - There should be a performance-based rewarding system.
 It will result in maintaining fairness and justice in the organization.

-- Remuneration paid to employees should be non-discriminatory, i.e. irrespective of factors like religion, gender, etc.
+- Remuneration paid to employees should be non-discriminatory.
+It must be irrespective of factors like religion, gender, etc.

 - Organizations must pay minimum wage to distinct categories specified by law.